This post was updated on January 30, 2023

-Negative is the poor UV protection and proper sealing of the surface.
+The negative is the poor UV protection and proper sealing of the surface.
 If you want a stain that is easy to apply then Ready Seal® might be a good choice for you.
-Just remember you will need to redo every 12-18 months if you want to retain the color.
+Just remember you will need to redo every 9-18 months if you want to retain the color.

 Where To Buy: Ready Seal® Stain